liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/how-to-declare-actions.md

 order: 2
 ---

-Declaring a set of actions on a resource with Apio Architect is simple as pie.
+Declaring a set of actions on a resource with Apio Architect is easy as pie.
 We will simply have to create a class that will act as a router for our actions.
 This class will have to implement the `ActionRouter` interface, which will have a generic type, corresponding to the type for which we are going to declare the actions.
 Actions will just be annotated methods inside this class.

 > The generic type of `ActionRouter` must be a valid Apio Architect's type (see [the documentation on types](/docs/reference/types.html) for more information).